 Formerly the most populous giraffe with an estimated 71,000 individuals three decades ago, less than half (35,000) of them remain in the wild today.

 Ongoing reports of poaching suggest that their population continues to decrease.

-The IUCN Red List assessment of Masai giraffe is under final review, and considering their overall decline of approximately 50% in the last three generations Masai giraffe are listed as Endangered on the IUCN Red List.
-Luangwa/Thornicroft’s giraffe were recently added to the IUCN Red List and listed as Vulnerable because even though the population has remained stable for the last three decades, they only occur in low numbers in one geographical area.
-Further research is required to establish whether Thornicroft’s giraffe are genetically identical to Masai giraffe, or should be considered a subspecies of Masai giraffe.
+Due to their decline of approximately 50% in the last three generations Masai giraffe are listed as Endangered on the IUCN Red List.
+Luangwa/Thornicroft’s giraffe are listed as Vulnerable because even though the population has remained stable for the last three decades, they only occur in low numbers in one geographical area.
+Further research is required to establish whether Luangwa/Thornicroft’s giraffe are genetically identical or should be considered a subspecies of Masai giraffe.